jpluimers/TEquation/README.md

  1. <b>Sources</b>.
 It contains only the source files of the library.
  2. <b>Component</b>.
 It is a simple component that you can drag and drop in the form; it offers an interface to the library.

-The chapter below describes how to use the library only with <b>Sources</b>, if you want to know how to install and use the component please check the readme in the Component folder.
+The chapter below describes how to use the library only with the <b>Sources</b>, if you want to know how to install and use the component please check the readme in the Component folder.

 # Usage